AustEcon/bitsv/README.rst

 Installation
 ------------

-BitCash is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy3.5-v5.7.1+. ``pip`` >= 8.1.2 is required.
+BitSV is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy3.5-v5.7.1+. ``pip`` >= 8.1.2 is required.

 .. code-block:: bash

-    $ pip install bitcash  # pip3 if pip is Python 2 on your system.
+    $ pip install bitsv  # pip3 if pip is Python 2 on your system.

 Documentation
 -------------